carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 <div class="ml-6">

-1. First, execute the `infrastructure-creation-role-template.json` template that will be shared by your Gitpod account manager in the Gitpod Dedicated AWS account.
+1. First, execute the `gitpod-role` template by navigating to the link shared by your Gitpod Account Manager.
 During the "configure stack options" step, ensure you select the "roll back all the stack resources" option under "Stack failure options".
 This will ensure that all resources created by the template are deleted if the template fails to execute.

 <div style="display: flex; justify-content: center;">
   <img src="/images/docs/gitpod-dedicated/guides/getting-started/stackoptions.webp" alt="Stack Options" style="width: 80%;">
 </div>

-2. Then, execute `<company>-gitpod-template.json` that will be shared by your Gitpod account manager in the same AWS account.
+2. Then, execute `gitpod-instance` template also by navigating to the link shared by your Gitpod Account Manager in the same AWS account.
 This will create the infrastructure that Gitpod Dedicated requires.

 > ℹ️ During the “configure stack options” step, select the role created by the first CloudFormation template (`GitpodSetupAndInitialEKSUserAdmin`) as the role used for permissions.
 Depending on timing, you may need to manually select the role using its ARN.
 Again, select the “roll back all the stack resources” option.